Editorial and Peer Review Process:

 Online Submission of Manuscript

-RGUHS National Journal of Public Health accept articles only through https://rnjph.journalgrid.com/login.
+RGUHS National Journal of Public Health accepts articles only through https://rnjph.journalgrid.com/login.
 For online submission, please provide your complete manuscript in the form of a single file (MS Word Format) containing all the material.
-Please place table and figures at appropriate places in the text.
+Please place tables and figures in appropriate places in the text.
 Before submitting a manuscript, authors are encouraged to read the submission instructions carefully.
 You will be able to monitor the status of your manuscript online throughout the editorial process.

 - A rebuttal letter, indicating point-by-point how you have addressed the comments raised by the reviewers.
 If you disagree with any of the points raised, please provide adequate justification in your letter.